pborreli/AzureDistributionBundle/Resources/docs/20_azure_websites.md

 ### The website build failed, what now?

-If the failure didnt happen during the kudu sync your website shouldn't be broken.
+If the failure didn't happen during the kudu sync your website shouldn't be broken.
 You can just hit the "retry" button in the Windows Azure Management backend and deploy again.
 Should the failure happen during the kudu sync then your website might be in a broken state.
 Try to redeploy as soon as you can to fix potential problems.